 Lead time: Leads recession by 3-9 months when rapidly widening

 Current context: Reached 1100 bps during the 2008 crisis.
-Currently at approximately 320 bps, well below the danger zone, reflecting healthy corporate credit conditions despite slowing growth.
+Around 275 bps in June 2026, well below the danger zone, reflecting healthy corporate credit conditions.

 Caveat: Credit spreads reflect market pricing of default risk.
 They can widen dramatically on a single news event and compress just as quickly.
 Sustained widening over weeks is the signal, not a single spike.